Jaycee Lydian

 Multi-Agent Collaboration in Practice

-Multi-agent architectures offer something closer to that system logic.
-Instead of collapsing everything into one model, they distribute roles: planners who sketch intent, analyzers who add detail, renderers who produce results, critics who refine and respond.
+Most models respond to prompts one at a time.
+Multi-agent architectures distribute that work — planners who sketch intent, analyzers who add detail, renderers who produce results, critics who refine and respond.

 Projects like LVAS-Agent use this structure to break down long-form video dubbing into storyboard segmentation, script synthesis, sound layering, and final mix.
 Audio-Agent pairs LLMs with diffusion engines to turn descriptions into editable audio, atomized by task.
 SonicRAG, the closest to Phonosyne, lets agents retrieve and blend samples from a library, mixing language and signal as modular inputs.
 These systems don’t just generate, they collaborate.